 The city streets of Stone Town were calling.
 Zanzibar’s beautiful port city looked like a place frozen in time – many streets were so narrow that cars could not squeeze through, and they were rarely built in straight lines, making this city a veritable labyrinth.
 But something in particular was catching our eye.
-The incredible Zanzibar doors.

 Some were warped and leaning from centuries of load bearing, others splintered and cracked and graffitied.
 Doors of rich families or hotels were gleaming with polish, and one even had a cage full of heavy rocks suspended in a cage over the doorframe.

 Stopping to consider each door began to reveal clues about the world that lay beyond, and suddenly those ugly discoloured building facades began to form beautiful, watercolour backdrops these unique Zanzibari gems.
 The doors are usually built of heavy teak or mahogany, giving them rich warm colours and a sense of strength and pride.